Where Did It All Go Wrong For The Body Shop?

 AdvertisementADVERTISEMENT

-When a business goes into corporate restructuring, it enters a legal process to save it from being liquidated or collapsing.
-With this news, thousands of jobs at The Body Shop, which boasts over 200 shops in the UK and 61 in the US as of December 2023, could now be at risk.
-According to the BBC, the brand — which alternative investment firm Aurelius Group bought in November 2023 — saw disappointing Christmas sales and had insufficient working capital to meet its day-to-day expenses.
-But where did it all go wrong for The Body Shop, once considered the mall-brand darling?

 The Body Shop’s cruelty-free stance set it apart from other brands, and it has fought for animal rights and a ban on animal testing in cosmetics since 1989.
-In 2006, its founder, Roddick, sold the company to beauty conglomerate L’Oréal for $1.15 billion, according to the New York Times.
+In 2006, its founder, Roddick, sold the company to beauty conglomerate L’Oréal for £652 million (roughly $1.27 billion AUD).
 L’Oréal says that it has not tested the safety of its products on animals since 1989.
-Still, the sale disappointed many of The Body Shop’s loyal consumers, who questioned the cosmetics giant’s company-wide ethical standards.
-In a 2006 interview with The Guardian, Roddick defended the sale to L’Oréal: “I believe they are honorable,” Roddick told the publication.
+Still, the sale disappointed throngs of The Body Shop’s loyal consumers, who questioned the cosmetics giant’s company-wide ethical standards.
+In a 2006 interview with The Guardian, Roddick defended the sale to L’Oréal: “I believe they are honourable,” Roddick told the publication.
 “Especially the work they do on sourcing ingredients,” she added.
 “I’ve spent lots of time with their sourcing guys.”
 However, Roddick’s blessing wasn’t enough to convince consumers.

 Why did L’Oréal buy The Body Shop?

-Note: Update: In a statement given to Refinery29 Australia on February 27, 2024, The Body Shop Australia said, "The administration process underway in the UK relates to the UK only — and last week it was announced that at least half of the UK stores will remain open.
-Here in Australia and New Zealand, we are not part of this process — all our stores are open and our customers continue to shop with us as usual."